-ENGLISH40 Eight consecutive semesters of English) SOCIAL STUDIES:) MATHEMATICS:) SCIENCE:20 Four semesters of science required: one year Physical Earth Science year Biological Life Science.
-PHYSICAL EDUCATION: FINE ARTS/FOREIGN LANGUAGE:10 Students must pass one year of a foreign language, art, music, or or CTE class.
-NON-DEPARTMENTAL: 20 One semester of Health and one semester of Keyboarding during the freshman year and two semesters of Senior Seminar in the senior year. he OTHER COURSES: a) Students transferring into the District from another high school sha all be awarded credits toward graduation based on courses completed elsewhere without penalty resulting from variation of local requirements.
+Eight consecutive semesters of English .
+40 SOCIAL STUDIES: Two semesters of World History; two semesters of U.S. History; One semester of U.S. Government; one semester of Econ/Civic MATHEMATICS: .
+30 SCIENCE: Four semesters of science required: one year Physical Earth Sc year Biological Life Science.
+PHYSICAL EDUCATION: .30 nigh school.
+FINE ARTS/FOREIGN LANGUAGE: Students must pass one year of a foreign language, art, music, or CTE class.
+NON-DEPARTMENTAL: One semester of Health and one semester of Keyboarding durir freshman year and two semesters of Senior Seminar in the seni ig the OTHER COURSES: As indicated by major course of study and student's life plan.
+TOTAL REQUIRED FOR GRADUATION: a) Students transferring into the District from another high school shall be awarded credits toward graduation based on courses completed elsewhere without penalty resulting from variation of local requirements.